midtown-ai/glossary/glossary/d.md

 # Deep Learning

- A branch of AI, a sub branch of Machine learning with neural networks!
+ A branch of AI, a sub branch of [machine learning] with [neural networks][Neural Network]!
 Use layers of non-linear processing units for feature extraction and transformation.
 Each layer use the output from the previous layer.
-May be supervised or unsupervised learning.
-Applications include pattern analysis (unsupervised) or classification (supervised or unsupervised).
+May be [supervised][Supervised Learning] or [unsupervised learning].
+Applications include pattern analysis (unsupervised) or [classification] (supervised or unsupervised).

- See also [D], [Deep Learning Framework], [Machine Learning], [Percepton]
+ See also [D], [Deep Learning Framework]

 # Deep Learning Framework